 But amidst all the carnage, ‘Five’, a dedicated quintet of hip-popping young vocalists have just released the track which not only became the 16th biggest selling boy band single of all time, but also the best piece of advice I can give anyone suffering with moderate anxiety: Keep on movin’.

 Sounds simple, doesn’t it?
 But it took me a disturbingly long time to truly cotton on to the link between moving my body and caring for my mind.
+But once I discovered the magic effect of exercise for anxiety, I have (sadly) never looked back.

 Some background on me: I am a cheerfully lazy sort by nature.
 A big fan of cheese, and wine, and getting public transport everywhere over a ten minute walk away.
 I never enjoyed sport or exercise as a teenager.
 If anything, I regarded it as a punishment—a thing I had to do to make myself skinnier (but that’s another post altogether).